Owhab/LocalChat/report.md

 - **Error Handling:** Robust error detection and recovery mechanisms

 **Cross-platform Development:**
-Platform abstraction techniques allow the same codebase to run on different operating systems by using conditional compilation and platform-specific API wrappers.
+Platform abstraction techniques allow the same codebase to run on different operating systems by using conditional compilation and platform-specific API wrappers for both socket operations and console formatting.

 **Object-Oriented Design:**
 The project employs OOP principles including encapsulation (ChatServer and ChatClient classes), abstraction (platform-specific socket handling), and modularity (separation of server, client, and utility components).